 1. Check the Fire Restrictions for Your Destination

 Before you head out on your next camping trip, be sure to check the fire danger level and restrictions for the public land you’re visiting.
 You can visit the local ranger station for up-to-date information or Google “fire restrictions + your destination.”

 Many times, the Forest Service and National Park Service will allow fires in designated front-country campfire rings.
 But in times of extremely high fire danger, even contained campfires are banned.
 If a complete campfire ban is in effect — don’t have one.
-Bring lanterns or headlamps to create atmosphere and provide light for camp evenings.
-We promise, you’ll still have fun out there even without the campfire.
+Bring lanterns or headlamps to create ambiance and provide light for camp evenings.
+We promise you’ll still have fun out there even without the campfire.

 2. Cook Over a Stove, Not a Campfire

 During wildfire season, it’s good practice to cook over a stove instead of a fire — even when a ban isn’t in effect.
 It will help minimize the chances of embers and sparks escaping your fire pit.